FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Related work

-\textbf{Multi-modal deepfake detection.} Recent studies explored multi-modal deepfake detection approaches \cite{mittal2020emotions,zhou2021joint, haliassos2022leveraging}.
-While the research on detecting visual deepfakes has yielded many detection methods, Zhou \etal \cite{zhou2021joint} showed that audio deepfakes and the relationship between the video and audio modalities have been relatively neglected.
-They propose a joint audio-visual deepfake detection task and show that the synchronization between visual and auditory modalities could benefit deepfake detection.
-However, this method does not leverage unlabeled data and relies solely on labelled datasets.
-Another work of multi-modal video deepfake detection is by Haliassos \etal \cite{haliassos2022leveraging}, which tackles this task using audio and video modalities during the self-supervised pre-training phase alone, leaving aside the audio modality in the fine-tuning and inference phases.
+\textbf{Multi-modal deepfake detection.} Recent studies explored multi-modal deepfake detection approaches \cite{mittal2020emotions,zhou2021joint, haliassos2022leveraging, chugh2020not, pu2021deepfake, cheng2022voice, khalid2021evaluation, cai2022you}.
+Zhou \etal \cite{zhou2021joint} proposed a joint audio-visual deepfake detection task and show that the synchronization between visual and auditory modalities could benefit deepfake detection.
+However, this method does not leverage unlabeled data and relies solely on annotated datasets.
+Another work leveraging multi-modality learning for video deepfake detection is by Haliassos \etal \cite{haliassos2022leveraging}, which tackles this task using audio and video modalities during the self-supervised pre-training phase alone, leaving aside the audio modality in the fine-tuning and inference stages.
 They used a non-contrastive learning approach to learn frame-level representations from real video examples only.
-Their method produces state-of-the-art results in cross-dataset and cross-manipulation tasks, which shows the potential of multi-modal self-supervised methods for video deepfake detection.
-We leverage the multi-modal approach and expand it to affect both the pre-training phase, the fine-tuning phase and the inference phase --- via dataset enrichment as we describe in-depth in \Cref{subsec:experiments-setup}.
-We compare our approach to the aforementioned state-of-the art methods in \Cref{sec:experiments}.
+Their method produces state-of-the-art results in generalization tasks, which shows the potential of multi-modality and self-supervision in the video deepfake detection field.
+We leverage the multi-modal approach and expand it to affect both the pre-training phase, the fine-tuning phase and the inference phase --- via dataset enrichment, as we describe in \Cref{subsec:experiments-setup}.
+Cheng \etal \cite{cheng2022voice} and Chugh \etal \cite{chugh2020not} also provide self-supervised multi-modal approaches.
+Cheng \etal used videos that feature human faces \cite{chung2018voxceleb2} during the pre-training phase.
+Our method seek to disentangle the coupling to pre-training on human faces, while not compromising performance.
+Chugh \etal proposed a supervised method, while not evaluating performance in the generalization tasks we focus on in \Cref{subsec:generalization-evaluation}.